Cluster

 cd .snapshots

-There, you will see all several directories in which copies of your files at different times are stored.
+There, you will see several directories in which copies of your files at different times are stored.

 The directories are easily recognizable by their name: hourly, daily, weekly.
 Snapshots for the 'home' directory include hourly (last 24 hours), daily (last 5 days, excluding weekends), and weekly (last 5 weeks).
 Snapshots for the 'groups' directory include daily and weekly, kept for the same duration as the 'home' directory.
 There are no snapshots for the 'scratch' directory.